-Based in Children and Family Centres, the Targeted Support Officers will be available in their localities to attend complex (Orange level) family support meetings, and will offer advice, support or consultations on the completion and facilitation of Early Help: Pathway to Change action plans.
-They will also be responsible for the delivery of;
+Based in Children and Family Centres, the Targeted Support Officers will be available in their localities to offer advice and support via phone (duty line also available), email or consultations on the completion and facilitation of Early Help: Pathway to Change Plans.
+They will also be responsible for the delivery of the Targeted Help Clinics in schools.